 Children below 7 years of age accompanied by adults has free entrance all year around.

-For adult and student groups larger than 15 persons, group discount tickets are available.
+For adult and student groups larger than 15 persons, there are group discount tickets available except for in the main season.

 Guide service: In addition to the entrance fee, it is possible to pre-book a guide service (has to be paid extra) for groups larger than 15 persons; the guide service is available in various languages.